Logiqx/covid-stats/docs/estimating-regional-occurrences/README.md

 ### Project Code and Data

-All of the project code and associated data is available in a Python project on [GitHub](https://github.com/Logiqx/covid-stats), amongst various other scripts and pieces of ad-hoc analysis relating to COVID-19 data..
+All of the project code and associated data is available in a Python project on [GitHub](https://github.com/Logiqx/covid-stats), amongst various other scripts and pieces of ad-hoc analysis relating to COVID-19 data.

 These are the most significant Python scripts: